John McDougall (footballer, born 1853)

-John McDougall (c.
-1853 – 16 May 1925) was a Scottish footballer, who played for Scotland between 1877 and 1879.
+John Smith McDougall (9 April 1854 – 16 May 1925) was a Scottish footballer, who played for Scotland between 1877 and 1879.
 During his international career he played five matches, scoring four goals.
 He was the first player to score a hat-trick in an international game, scoring three goals for Scotland against England in a 7–2 win on 2 March 1878.
 During his domestic career he played for Vale of Leven.